Athens Tram: Extensions

+In the early 2000s there was proposal for the tram lines to be extended towards Keratsini, Perama and Salamina.
+With a large part of the lines being underground, especially in Keratsini.
+With around an estimated 8,9 km the cost was expected to be around 180 million euros.
+But in 2018 a combined backlash by both local organisations and municipal governments halted the aforementioned plans, with now a new metro line being suggested instead.

 Ticketing policy

 Ticket counters and automatic ticket machines with touch screens are available in some of the stations.

 Purchased tickets are valid for 90 minutes (1 hour 30 minutes) after validation and can be used for several rides for all means of public transport in Athens including the metro, buses, and the urban part of the suburban railway (between Piraeus, Magoula and Koropi stations, excluding the airport).
 Passengers must validate their tickets at the electronic validating machines inside the tram vehicle at the start of their ride.
 The normal adult flat fare is €1.20 (valid for 90 minutes).

 There are daily and weekly tickets, as well as monthly cards which also apply for all means of public transport in Athens.
-Fares are checked frequently; passengers who fail to show a validated ticket or a monthly card are penalized by a fine of 60 times the price of a standard ticket.
+Fares are checked frequently; passengers who fail to show a validated ticket or a monthly card are penalised by a fine of 60 times the price of a standard ticket.

 Children under 6, the handicapped, and persons currently enlisted in the military are eligible for free transportation.

 Network

 Current routes

-The Athens Tram currently consists two routes, Lines 6 and 7:
+The Athens Tram currently consists of two routes, Lines 6 and 7: